-- responsible practices that ensure the long-term health of ecosystems and the communities dependent on them, while providing worldwide access to nutritious and balanced diets. - chain...: With its health advantages and lower carbon footprint, the salmon industry can be an enabler of this food future.
-In addition, it has some of the most advanced technology of any sector within aguaculture, highlighted by its innovations in genetics, feed and vaccines which can provide the building blocks for improvements across other aquatic species. - proteins: Ultimately, consumers can access a healthy lower-carbon protein to meet global food needs.
+- 1. A sustainable and resilient food future: A world with responsible practices that ensure the long-term health of ecosystems and the communities dependent on them, while providing worldwide access to nutritious and balanced diets. - 2. ...supported by a sustainable salmon farming value chain...: With its health advantages and lower carbon footprint, the salmon industry can be an enabler of this food future.
+In addition, it has some of the most advanced technology of any sector within aquaculture, highlighted by its innovations in genetics, feed and vaccines which can provide the building blocks for improvements across other aquatic species. - 3. ... to provide healthy, accessible and lower-carbon proteins: Ultimately, consumers can access a healthy lower-carbon protein to meet global food needs.